AHollowedHunter/AHollowedHunter/README.md

-To qoute a famous general:
+To quote a famous general:
 > Hello there

 For my website click [here!](https://ashleycave.com)